Amanwaikar13/Eesha-Patro-MERN-stack-Assignment/README.md

 ## Product Rendering and Search Functionality

 The application efficiently fetches and renders data from a third-party API, presenting it in a user-friendly table format.
-Users can easily view and interact with the displayed information, and a robust search functionality allows them to filter data in real-time.
-By entering search terms, users can quickly narrow down results, while clearing the input reverts to displaying the full dataset.
+Users can easily view and interact with the displayed information, and a robust search functionality allows them to filter data in real time.
+Users can quickly narrow down results by entering search terms while clearing the input reverts to displaying the full dataset.
 This combination of data rendering and search capability enhances the application's usability, making it easier for users to locate the information they need efficiently.

 ![products](products-git.gif)

 ### Example API Response

 The application utilizes a JSON response from the API to populate the table.
-The search functionality updates the displayed results in real-time, providing users with a seamless experience in finding relevant information.
+The search functionality updates the displayed results in real time, providing users with a seamless experience in finding relevant information.